LGro/reunicorn-website/content/en/cryptography.md

 These key pairs are rotated as fast as possible, potentially from one update to the next, in the spirit of forward secrecy.
 Specifically, when ever the shared information changes, a new follow up public key is proposed, which can be used by the recipient with their current contact specific key pair's secret key to encrypt their next update, which when received will cause the proposal key pair to be rotated into the slot of the established key material.
-So in case an attacker captures a encrypted update and cracks the key, they are limited to decrypting only the updates for which this key was used, but not for the ones sent before or after the key was rotated.
+So in case an attacker captures an encrypted update and manages to crack the key, they are limited to decrypting only the updates for which this key was used, but not for the ones sent before or after the corresponding key material was rotated.

+For details regarding the used cyphers and other cryptographic primitives, see [Veilid's current cryptography systems](https://veilid.com/how-it-works/cryptography/#current-cryptography-systems).

-## Shared contact discovery {.title .is-3}
+## Shared Contact Discovery {.title .is-3}

 Users can figure out which connections they share with their contacts in a privacy preserving manner.
-The goals of this scheme are that no user finds out about connections to users that they are not connect with themselves, and that learning about connections of others does not create an opportunity to suggest non-existing connections to any of one's contacts.
+The goals of this scheme are that users only find out about connections to other users that they are connected with themselves, and that learning about connections of others does not create an opportunity to suggest non-existing connections to any of one's contacts.
 Rather than using consistent identity keys across multiple contacts and leaving it to the contacts to compare the identities they know among each other in a privacy preserving manner, we shift control from the receiving user to the sharing users, reducing the risk of accidental leakage of social graph information.

 The approach is based on each pair of users `A` and `B` deriving a secret `S_AB` based on their long lived identity key pairs.